opreo/ternion-linux/README.md

 Use `ternion-linux` for non-NVIDIA systems and `ternion-linux-nvidia` for systems with NVIDIA graphics.

-The image is technically usable, but it is not polished at all, and I recommend pinning your existing deployment before rebasing.
+This image is technically usable, but it is not polished at all, and I recommend pinning your existing deployment before rebasing.

 ## Installation